Ada-Developers-Academy/ada-build/roundtable-guides/05-loops.md

 ## Loops

-1. What is the fundamental untility of using loops?
+1. What is the fundamental utility of using loops?
 1. What is the difference between a `for` loop and a `while` loop?
     * When would you use one vs. the other?

 ## `for` loops
 1. In the `for` loop below
     * How many times does the block execute?
-    * What values does `i` take on each time through the loop?
+    * What value does `i` take on the first time through the loop?

     ```python
-    for i in range(2,5):
+    for i in range(2, 5):
         print(i)
     ```
 1. In the `for` loop below